-The Road to Reconciliation is a path towards healing and forgiveness for anyone in a relationship affected by selfishness, violence, abuse, addiction, or betrayal.
-It guides you on how to assess the damage done and recognize how you are blocking your own way to peace.
+Describes a path towards healing and potential forgiveness for anyone in a relationship affected by selfishness, violence, abuse, addiction, or betrayal.
+It guides the reader on how to assess the damage done and recognize codependency and vindictiveness in themselves, blocking the way from injury to peace.
 It gives pragmatic advice on how to find safety, assert needs, apologize, make amends, and promote change.
-Take this path and you can grow old together with a bond made stronger by everything that happened and what you did about it.

-Get step-by-step directions on How to Make an Apology You’ll Never have to Make Again by clicking here.
+How to Make an Apology You’ll Never Have to Make Again

 Watch the Movie